 805 Marine Diesel Mechanic provides Yanmar turbocharger diagnostics and repair services throughout:

-If your Yanmar 4LH marine diesel engine is experiencing loss of boost pressure, excessive smoke, or reduced RPM, professional diagnostics can quickly determine the cause.
+If your Yanmar 4LH marine diesel engine is experiencing loss of boost pressure, excessive smoke, turbo noise, slow acceleration, or reduced RPM, professional diagnostics can quickly determine whether the root cause is the turbocharger itself, intake restriction, charge-air leakage, exhaust backpressure, or a related system problem.

 Contact 805 Marine Diesel Mechanic